mui/toolpad/CONTRIBUTING.md

 ### Running apps inside the monorepo (recommended)

-This will use the local version of Toolpad Studio as built in the monorepo.
-This is recommended when your app is in a folder inside of the monorepo.
-You may even decide to temporarily move your app into the monorepo.
+This uses the local version of Toolpad Studio as built in the mono-repository.
+This is recommended when your app is in a folder inside of the mono-repository.
+You may even decide to temporarily move your app into the mono-repository.

 1. Install dependencies: